HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

 <figcaption>Figure 4.
 HTTP version usage for home pages.</figcaption>
 </figure>

 It is still interesting to look at home pages only to get a rough figure on the number of sites that support HTTP/2 (at least on their home page).
 Figure 4 shows less support than overall requests, as expected, at around 36%.
+This is a test.

 HTTP/2 is only supported by browsers over HTTPS, even though officially HTTP/2 can be used over HTTPS or over unencrypted non-HTTPS connections.
 As mentioned previously, hiding the new protocol in encrypted HTTPS connections prevents networking appliances which do not understand this new protocol from interfering with (or rejecting!) its usage.
 Additionally, the HTTPS handshake allows an easy method of the client and server agreeing to use HTTP/2.